Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 The Gurv, in short, had got lucky that a force of spaceborne killer apes and their beardog friends had shown up to slaughter the Hunters and pull their shaggy mountainous arses out of the fire.

-“This everyone?” he asked.
+"This everyone?" he asked.

 The Gurv officer was more-or-less the equivalent of a captain, still reeling from surviving his last stand and from the tender mercies of the stick-n-sleep, which in Powell’s experience tended to mean a real skullsplitter of a headache.
 Too many colours were racing over his body to make sense of, even if Powell *had* understood their chromatic emotes.

-“A-as many as we could save,” he stammered.
-“There, there might be others.
-I don’t know.”
+"A-as many as we could save," he stammered.
+"There, there might be others.
+I don’t know."

-“You have access to the internal sensors, don’t you?”
+"You have access to the internal sensors, don’t you?"
 Powell reminded him.

-“Uh, y-yes?
+"Uh, y-yes?
 Oh!
-Yes!!”
+Yes!!"

 Better late than never.
 Powell watched the officer call up what he had.
 He forwarded the pertinent information to Costello, trusting that from there it would reach Firth who would in turn ensure that hostiles were appropriately serviced.